 Tips And Trends To Getting The Best Lighting Plan For Your HOME

-Decorative Lighting trends come and go and I’m noticing the wonderful thing about trends is that we are all slowly finding our own unique voices amongst them, and making choices that reflect who we are and how we want to live.
+Decorative Lighting trends come and go and I’m noticing the wonderful thing about trends is that we are all slowly finding our own unique voices amongst them and making choices that reflect who we are and how we want to live – regardless of “fashion”.

-and don’t forget you're possibly going to live with your choices for the next 20 years or until you sell up, or renovate.
+With any choice for your home, it’s important to remember you're possibly going to live with your choices for the next 20 years or until you sell up or renovate – so it’s worth taking the time to make sure your choice is right for you.

-the first tip is to get involved with the lighting selection and not leave it for the last minute so your only choice is cheap downlights....the next step is to review current trends and advances in lighting TECHNOLOGY and figure out if they add value to your life and your home.
+The next step is to review current trends and advances in lighting TECHNOLOGY and figure out if they add value to your life and your home,

-The massive influx of LED lighting over the past few years has resulted in some very disappointed people who were trying to do the right thing, but who were let down by the poor quality of light produced by many LED fittings.
+The massive influx of LED lighting over the past few years has resulted in some very disappointed people who were trying to do the right thing for sustainability by using low wattage light, but who have been let down by the poor quality of light produced by many LED fittings.

-Luckily the trend from manufacturers of LED light is to focus on QUALITY of light and not just energy saving.
+Luckily the recent trend from high quality manufacturers of LED light is to focus on QUALITY of light and not just energy saving.
 This means that designers like us (and home owners like you) have access to some truly beautiful light - we just have to know where to find it.
+Working out if a light is good quality requires a little knowledge about measurements of light.

 Light Quality comes down to four main things: